about

 The Gull was awarded the Kennedy Center’s KCACTF Musical Theatre Award in 2023!

-Jay has two installations with The Jewish Museum of Maryland’s Material/Inheritance exhibition (March 26 - June 11, 2023): The Other Death of Arthur, an audio installation featuring direction by Sam Plattus and performances from Sam Plattus and Zach Fontanez, and Threshold (Shvel), a collaboration with poet Mariya Zilberman, to which Jay contributed a sculptural imagetext element.
+Jay had two installations with The Jewish Museum of Maryland’s Material/Inheritance exhibition (March 26 - June 11, 2023): The Other Death of Arthur, an audio installation featuring direction by Sam Plattus and performances from Sam Plattus and Zach Fontanez, and Threshold (Shvel), a collaboration with poet Mariya Zilberman, to which Jay contributed a sculptural imagetext element.

 Driving in Circles was one of two new musicals this year to win the Richard Rodgers Award from the American Academy of Arts and Letters.
 Press release here, recording of the live-streamed awards ceremony here.